stepan662/gent-example/README.md

 In `/process` folder:

-- Store mongo access uri into `.env` (check `.env-sample` for exact format) and make sure db instance is accessible.
+- Store mongo access url into `.env` (check `.env-sample` for exact format) and make sure db instance is accessible.

 - Run `yarn mongo:init` to create collections needed for processes.